jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 Do you think you could write an implementation for the ``get`` method after reading :doc:`/how_to/exception_handling_programs`?

-How to view the attributes and methods of a dictionary
+how to view the attributes and methods of a dictionary
 -------------------------------------------------------

 The chapter on :doc:`/classes/classes` shows how to view the :ref:`attributes<AttributeError>` and :ref:`methods<functions>` of an object.
 Let us look at the attributes and :ref:`methods<functions>` of `dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_